 Actually existing reproducible research tools

 Basic steps toward reproducible research.
-Also useful, scientific computation workflow, and build/pipelines tools.
+Also useful, scientific workbooks, and build/pipelines tools.
 The fraught process of getting stuff in journals is under academic publishing.

-What do you get when you take your scientific workbooks or other and publish them online along with the data?
+What do you get when you take your scientific workbooks and publish them online along with the data?
 An open notebook!
 These are huge in the machine learning pedagogy world right now, and small-to-medium in the applied-machine-learning, especially the recruitment end of that.
 They are noticeable but rare AFAICS in the rest of the world.

 If you want in-depth justifications for open notebooks, see Caleb McDaniel or Ben Marwick’s slide deck.